 Every three years the City of Palm Bay Utilities conducts a free Lead and Copper test in compliance with the Florida Department of Environmental Protection (FDEP) on homes built between 1983-1986.
-Palm Bay Utilities service lines do not contain lead or copper.
+Palm Bay Utilities Water Main lines do not contain lead or copper.
 This test detects lead and copper that may be found between a customer’s home and service lines.
 Lead and copper are primarily introduced to drinking water through the corrosion of plumbing materials which contain lead and copper.

 To read more about EPA drinking water requirements for states and public water systems and the the Lead and Copper Rule please click here.

 Please see this video of what to expect for lead and copper testing procedures.

 If you have any questions please contact Palm Bay Utilities at 321-952-3410.